 Clare Waismann, CATC: They know 56-year-old man, that they got two different blood pressure medications once we removed the opioid, sometimes it’s hard to control their blood pressure because they know it.
-So now you remove the opioids and they have to readjust.
+So now you remove the opioids, and they have to readjust.
 Who is checking all that in a rehab?

-Dwight Hurst, CMHC: One of the things that it sounds to me that is very important is not only the there’s the counseling side for the psychological health.
+Dwight Hurst, CMHC: One of the things that it sounds to me that is very important is not only there’s the counseling side for psychological health.
 And then there’s also getting whatever check ends, whether you’re in a wraparound medical program like yours or, well, even even if the only resources they’re their doctor, getting some general physiological checkups would be very important after detox.
 It sounds like.

 Clare Waismann, CATC: It sounds like what I’m trying to say is detoxification, OK, is a physiological event that needs to be managed by physicians.
 Period.
 Whatever emotional care, recovery, care, support.
 Peer support.
 You decide to follow after.
-Is a different story altogether.
+It is a different story altogether.
 Some patients can do well by doing individualized psychotherapy and maybe a psychiatrist.
 Some people.
-Their environment is so tainted that they do need to be, you know, in a treatment center where they know they are at a safer environment.
+Their environment is so tainted that they do need to be, you know, in a treatment center where they know they are in a safer environment.
 That wouldn’t even say safe.
 Let’s say safer.
 But again.
-Physical issues and and emotional issues.
-They are different issues, but they’re always connected because we are ONE, our heads are stuck to our body.
+Physical issues and emotional issues.
+They are different issues, but they’re always connected because we are ONE; our heads are stuck to our body.
 But you can not promise somebody that you’re going to be with me 30 days, 60 days or whatever, six months.
 And I’m going to fix all of your life.

 Dwight Hurst, CMHC: I think that.
 Correct.
 Abstaining from alcohol or opiates or many people who have not fought with addiction or struggle with it on their own.
-And unfortunately, many who who do struggle with it are under that impression that if I can get the substance out of my body and don’t ingest it anymore, that’s it.
+And unfortunately, many who do struggle with it are under that impression that if I can get the substance out of my body and don’t ingest it anymore, that’s it.
 Everything should be great.
 And that’s only a small part of really living a healthy life.

-Dwight Hurst, CMHC: I wanted to, one of the issues that was brought up by it was the same responded to our questions who works in in a related industry?
+Dwight Hurst, CMHC: I wanted to, one of the issues that were brought up by it was the same responded to our questions which works in a related industry?
 Her name is Carly.
 She mentioned having worked in some facilities where they would see actual involuntary admissions that would come in.
 And the question of what, you know, how does it waking up after going through an involuntary detox program affects kind of the outcome of how successful someone’s life would be.
 You know, you’re Waismann Method always works as voluntary admissions, I believe.

 Dwight Hurst, CMHC: It is an interesting process, having seen some people go through that.
 And I’ll say I’ve seen some people who have done well going through that process.
 But in general, there’s a lot of disadvantages to not being at that point, two, involuntarily being pushed into treatment.

 Clare Waismann, CATC: Correct.
 And again, it is what treatment is, is what treatment they receive.
 You know, I have seen patients that just gave up because they believe they have failed so many times that they are not willing to go through all the emotional and physical suffering to fail again, where most of the time they didn’t fail – the treatment center failed them because they did not receive.
-Treatment based on their needs, they receive treatment based on a preset protocol.
+Treatment is based on their needs; they receive treatment based on a preset protocol.

 Dwight Hurst, CMHC: Yeah.
-Meeting the program’s needs instead of the program, trying to meet their needs.
+Meeting the program’s needs instead of the program trying to meet their needs.